christopherwk210/aseprite-scripts/README.md

 ### image/stroke.lua
 Outlines all non-transparent pixels in the current layer with any color and width.
 Can be applied to the current layer or to a new layer.

+### timeline/add-frame-background.lua
+Adds a new frame to the timeline, copying cels from every layer but the active one.
+Useful when working on animations with a background.